tensorturtle/bleak-fsm/README.md

 ## Quickstart

+After installation, you should clone this repository and check out the guides in the [examples](examples/) directory to get familiar with Bleak-FSM.

-The best way to get familiar with Bleak-FSM is to step through the [basic Jupyter notebook tutorial](examples/single_hr_notebook_example.ipynb).
+Start with the [basic Jupyter notebook tutorial](examples/single_hr_notebook_example.ipynb).
 It uses Heart Rate monitor as an example.
 For all of these demos, you need to modify the target bluetooth device address/name.

 If you don't have one, refer to the [Migration Guide notebook](examples/migration_guide.ipynb) to use your Bluetooth device with Bleak-FSM.